Before you begin

 You may need to de-activate (unpublish) and change the settings on your content management system (CMS) make your now out-of-date digital content inaccessible to new searches.
 When you deactivate digital content remember it's important to archive it.

 Archiving digital content

 During the caretaker period or with a new government, your department or agency may need to permanently unpublish digital content.
 The digital content’s owner or manager does this work.
 It's important to keep records of any content so information is not lost.

 Some departments may have a register of their digital presences (separate from, or incorporated in the Department's Information Asset register), in which case you’ll need to update this as well.

 This How-to guide assumes your agency and its Records Management Unit have workable procedures for making sure content is intelligible and usable for future FOI requests when unpublishing content or even decommissioning entire websites or other digital assets.
-If not, the Public Record Office Victoria (PROV) discusses archiving digital records, including social media and in depth.
+If not, the Public Record Office Victoria (PROV) discusses archiving digital records, including and in depth.

 You can also refer to the how-to guide:

 Related how-to guides